shield bug control

 Shield bug infestations generally start out small.
 Most people aren't even aware there is a problem when it first starts.
 Shield bugs may not migrate into living spaces for 2-3 years after they start to infest and nest.
 This makes them hard to detect.
 But once you start seeing them inside living areas during the winter, you clearly have a problem that should be treated.

-In the home you can spray living areas with PT-PHANTOM or D-FORCE AEROSOL.
-The Phantom is odorless and though it won't kill them on impact, it's strength lies in it's slow mode of action.
+Once in the home, you’ll need to spray around windows and door where you see activity using PT-PHANTOM.
+Phantom is odorless and though it won’t kill them on impact, it’s strength lies in it’s slow mode of action.
 This makes it especially effective on insects which like to nest in groups like shield bugs or roaches.
 Basically what happens is that one will walk over treated surfaces, picks up some of the Phantom and then brings it back to the main nest.
 Others in the colony will be exposed to the active and usually over 2-3 days, many will come in contact with the Phantom.
-After 3 days it will start to affect the shield bugs exposed and the end result is they'll all die.
+After 3 days it will start to affect the shield bugs exposed and the end result is they’ll all die.

 So to answer your question, at this point I would say to use the Phantom Aerosol in any room where you're seeing activity right now.
 This will have a big impact on the immediate problem and should make the problem more tolerable.
 But spring will arrive shortly and it's important for you to get a good outside spraying in place to get the ones emerging as it warms.
 This will be vital for long term control.
 Treatments done this fall on the outside of the home could solve the problem knocking out any that may try to seek refuge in your house next winter.
 And if you still have a lingering problem at that time, you'll need to treat wall and/or attic spaces to make sure you take away all possible nest sites.
 If you have further questions or concerns, give us a call on our toll free 1-800-877-7290.